Why order SYBASoil Ficus mix?

 - DCM Organic nutrients

 Our packaging is completely recyclable.
 The labels are made of kraft paper and can be composted.
-The bag's can be either re-used for storage or disposed with your local plastic recycling service.
+The bag's can be either re-used or disposed with your local plastic recycling service.